McColl Magazine Crime Category

 Would you believe someone can throw a large metal object at an innocent bystander in the street in Canada resulting in death and the "someone" throwing the object would not be charged with murder?
 Only in Thunder Bay, you say?
 I doubt it.
 Anyway, the atmosphere altered slightly in November 2017 , six months after the fact of Barbara Kentner's death, when Brayden Busby was finally charged with murder.
 He is out on bail and faces a Preliminary Hearing on Sept.
 10, 2018, in Thunder Bay, to determine if the case will go trial (?)

 Barbara Kentner died Jul.
 5, 2017, at the age of 34, in Thunder Bay, after she was struck by a trailer hitch.
-It was a long, slow, extremely painful death after the large steel trailer hitch struck her abdomen while walking along the sidewalk last January.
+It was a long, slow, extremely painful death after the large steel trailer hitch struck her abdomen while walking along a sidewalk minding her own business.
 Brayden Bushby, 18 at the time of the alleged incident, was purported to have yelled, "Oh, I got one!" after the weighty metal object crushed Kentner's abdomen.
 The attack was witnessed by Kentner's sister, Melissa Kentner, while they strolled down a sidewalk.
 This brutal and murderous assault was one of those passtimes they have in Thunder Bay, throwing deadly objects at Indigenous people from passing cars, this one having a driver and three passengers.
 Two of the passengers in the car supposedly turned themselves in the next day, reporting Bushby to police, thus providing two more witnesses to the proceedings at the Preliminary Hearing and trial.